Motor race draws world gaze to Bahrain, Arab Spring's forgotten corner

 Information Minister Samira Rajab denied security forces would have carried out such an action.

-On many evenings youths block roads with palm tree trunks and couches, burn tyres and throw petrol bombs and iron rods at police forces who fire teargas and bird shot bullets.
+On many evenings youths block roads with palm tree trunks and couches, burn tires and throw petrol bombs and iron rods at police forces who fire teargas and bird shot bullets.

 Against the backdrop of low-grade violence, Western diplomats acknowledge the challenge posed to the dialogue talks but hope they will eventually progress.

-“There’s a lot of mutual suspicion and they have to get through that,” said a Western diplomat in Manama.“But both sides recognise that ‘We need a dialogue’.
+“There’s a lot of mutual suspicion and they have to get through that,” said a Western diplomat in Manama.“But both sides recognize that ‘We need a dialogue’.
 I‘m reasonably confident that this dialogue will yield positive results.
-This is not a country in crisis, not a country on fire.” (additional reporting by Keith Weir; editing by William Maclean and Janet McBride)
+This is not a country in crisis, not a country on fire.”

+additional reporting by Keith Weir; editing by William Maclean and Janet McBride